South Lotts

 South Lotts is a small area to the south of the river Liffey in inner-city Dublin 4, one km east of Dublin City Centre, Ireland.
 It was created following the embankment of the River Liffey in 1711 between the city and Ringsend, thereby reclaiming the marshes as North and South Lotts.
 It is at the westernmost end of Ringsend, overlapping with the Grand Canal Dock area, but is generally accepted to be within Ringsend.

-The district originally referred to 51 reclaimed plots of land directly behind City Quay sold to the highest bidder in 1723.
+The district originally referred to 51 reclaimed plots of land directly behind City Quay which were sold to the highest bidder in 1723.
 A detailed history of South Lotts is given in the 2008 book Dublin Docklands - An Urban Voyage by Turtle Bunbury, in the chapter "The Docklands - South Lotts & Poolbeg".

 Boundaries and streets

 South Lotts is bordered to the north by Ringsend Road, to the west by Barrow Street, to the east by South Lotts Road and to the south by Grand Canal Street.

 Streets included in South Lotts are: